 Many people assume that only children grow up lonely and clingy.
 This is definitely not true because they are self-taught on how to be more disciplined and content with their own company.
 Also, just because they didn’t grow up with a sibling does not mean they are not good at social interactions.

 As you probably already know, siblings can often be overrated.
-You might know someone who has a negative relationship with siblings, and they can tell you that resolving conflicts within the family isn’t the easiest thing to do.
+You might know people who have a negative relationship with their siblings, and they can tell you that resolving conflicts within the family isn’t the easiest thing to do.
 The number of siblings in your life does not determine how socially charming you are, or are not going to be.

 These Things Are True For An Only Child

+If you want to try and understand a potential romantic partner better, look for signs of maturity and someone who values their alone time.
 Only children are fiercely independent and are firm believers in what they stand for.
-If you’re looking for the effects of being an only child in adulthood so you can try and understand a potential romantic partner better, look for signs of maturity and someone who values their alone time.
+These are some of the effects of being an only child in adulthood.
 In all honesty, being an only child doesn’t mean that you’re destined to grow up with certain traits that will identify you as one.
-With that being said, here are a bunch of things that might be true in the case of an only child:
+With that said, here are a bunch of things that might be true in the case of an only child:

 1. You won’t have to deal with immaturity